Chapter 9 Performance metrics

 ## <chr> <dbl> <dbl> <dbl> <dbl> <dbl>

-The SEs for Agg and MLM appear to be a bit conservative on average.
-(3 or 4 percentage points too big).
+The variance estimators for Agg and MLM appear to be a bit conservative on average, with relative bias of around 1.08, or about 8% higher than the true sampling variance.

 9.3 Metrics for Confidence Intervals

-9.3.1 Confidence Intervals in our Cluster RCT Example
+9.3.1 Confidence Intervals in the Cluster RCT Simulation

 group_by( method ) %>%